mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 purpose | The purpose of the device in the MOSIP ecosystem.
 For devices that are not registered the purpose is empty.
 Allowed value is "Registration". specVersion | Expected version of SBI specification. timeout | Max time the app will wait for the capture.
 It's expected that the API will respond back before timeout if the requestedScore is met, or with the best frame at the timeout.
-All timeouts are in milliseconds. captureTime | Time of capture in ISO format with timezone.
+All timeouts are in milliseconds. captureTime | Time of capture in ISO format.
 The time is as per the requesting application. domainUri | URI of the authentication server.
 This can be used to federate across multiple providers or countries or unions. transactionId | Unique ID for the transaction.
 This is an internal Id to the application that's providing the service.
 Different id should be used for every transaction.
 So, even if the transaction fails after auth we expect this number to be unique. bio.type | Allowed values are "Finger", "Iris" or "Face".